Regional Community Grants:

-Cancer Council WA is offering $100 grants to community groups in Rockingham and Kwinana to hold a bowel cancer awareness event.
+Cancer Council WA is offering grants of up to $200 to community groups in regional WA to raise awareness of bowel cancer.

 The bowel is part of our digestive system.
 The digestive system starts at the mouth and ends at the anus.
 It has two main functions: